 At the end of the Direct PLUS application, click on the hyperlink with student’s name to complete the PLUS Master Promissory Note (MPN).

 What happens next?

 Within 24 hours of completing your online PLUS application, the PLUS application will be electronically submitted to Santa Barbara City College by the Department of Education.
-The PLUS application will then be processed by the Financial Aid Office within 48 hours.
+The PLUS application will then be processed by the Financial Aid Office.
 The PLUS loan can then be viewed as an award on the student’s Pipeline account.

 When will I receive my loan money?

 Your loan will be processed as an academic year loan disbursed in two equal checks.
 In accordance with federal regulations, no loan money may be released sooner than ten days prior to the beginning of the semester.

 • PLEASE NOTE: Loan money will probably not be received by you in time to make rental deposits, reserve dorm rooms and/or pay rent prior to the beginning of classes.
 Please be aware that you may have to make other arrangements to meet these obligations.

 How do I receive my loan money?

 • A check is issued from the school's bank account made payable to the parent borrower.
 The check is mailed to the parent address given by the parent on the PLUS application.